spaghetti-source/homlib/README.md

 ## Description

-This library computes the number of graph homomophisms.
+This library computes the number of graph homomophisms, hom(F, G).

 This implements Diaz--Serna--Thilikos's dynamic programming algorithm on a nice tree decomposition, where the greedy heuristics is used to find a tree decomposition.
+The complexity is O(|V(G)|^{tw(F)+1}).

 Josep Diaz, Maria Serna, Dimitrios M. Thilikos (2002): "Counting H-colorings of partial k-trees", Theoretical Computer Science, 281 (2002), 291 – 309.